adafruit/Adafruit_nRF52_nrfutil/README.md

 # Installation

-Run the following commands to make `adafruit_nrfutil` available from the command line or to development platforms like the Arduino IDE or CircuitPython:
+Run the following commands to make `adafruit-nrfutil` available from the command line or to development platforms like the Arduino IDE or CircuitPython:

 ### OS X and Linux